afroz3010/CPRDStaffManagement/README.md

 # CPRD Staff Management System

 ## Overview
-The Staff Management System is a web application designed to manage staff assignments across different grants.
-It allows users to filter staff by grant and active status, view staff details, and manage staff-grant relationships.
+The CPRD Staff Management System is a web application designed to manage staff assignments across different grants.
+It allows users to filter staff by grant and active status, and view staff details.
+The system is built using ASP.NET MVC for the backend and Bootstrap and jQuery for the frontend..

 ## Prerequisites
 - .NET 6.0 SDK